FabienD0/E-Commerce-Project/README.md

 # E-Commerce Project

-This is my first group project, we had to build a full-stack complete E-Commerce.
-I learned a lot about decision making and how to work as a group with Git.
+My first group project was to build a full-stack complete online store.
+During this project, I learned a lot about decision-making,how to work with a team using Git and how to solve merge conflict.

-The front-end was built with React, and the back-end with Node.js and MongoDB.
+React was used for the front end, and Node.js and MongoDB for the back end.

-We created a modern design that is mobile friendly.
-UseReducer is used to deal with the backend, with this we avoid useless request to the backend.
+A modern, mobile-friendly design was created by us.
+In order to avoid unnecessary requests to the backend, UseReducer is used.

 ![](https://github.com/FabienD0/E-Commerce-Project/blob/master/client/public/images/ezgif-1-5fb55e88cf.gif)

 ## Functionallity

-- Display details of the product when you click on it
+- When you click on a product, details are displayed.
-- Add / Remove quantity
+- Quantity can be added or removed.
-- Add to cart
+- Adding to cart.
-- A search bar that look at every product in the database
+- A search bar that searches every product in the database.
-- Can't add to cart the products that are 'out of stock'
+- 'Out of stock' products cannot be added to cart.
-- Filter items by categories or brands
+- Filter items by categories or brands.
-- Modal for the cart that display an icon when you add products
+- A modal will pop up in the cart displaying an icon once you add a product.
-- From the cart you can remove an item or clear everything
+- In the cart, you have the option to remove individual items or clear the entire cart.
-- Checkout page that calculate the total with the taxes, the total will change if we update the quantity directly from the checkout page
+- The checkout page computes the total cost with taxes, which will update automatically if you change the quantity from the same page.
-- The back-end will validate if you enter the right information in the checkout form.
-If not,an error will display
+- The back-end system will verify that the information you provide in the checkout form is correct.
+If not, an error message will appear.
-- Confirmation page with your order ID, everything is saved in the database
+- After your order is confirmed, you'll see a confirmation page with your unique order ID, and all the details will be saved in the database.

 ## Coding Editor Setup